MariusCautun/Milky_Way_mass_profile/README.md

 ```
 This is a trivial example and the difference is a constant multiplication factor.
 When using realistic baryonic distributions, the difference between the original and the contracted DM profiles is more complex.

-The code also comes with a simple function that calculates the density given an array of enclosed masses.
-For best results, the enclosed masses should be defined on a fine grid of radial distances.
+The code also comes with a simple function that calculates the contracted DM density.
+For best results, you need to give to the function the spherically averaged DM and baryon densities, as well as the enclosed DM and baryon masses at the same radial distances.
+The following code calculate the contracted DM density for the same case as above, that is for the case of zero baryonic mass.
 ```
-from Cautun20_contraction import density_from_enclosed_mass
+from Cautun20_contraction import contract_density, NFW_density

-rvals = r[1:-1]
+# First calculate the NFW radial density profile for the DM component for the same halo used for the enclosed mass calculation.
-Density = density_from_enclosed_mass( r, mass_DM_contracted, r[1:-1] )
+density_NFW = NFW_density( r, M200=1.e12, conc=9 ) * (1.-f_bar)

-# plot the density times r^2 (to decrease dynamical range)
-plt.loglog( rvals, Density * rvals**2 )
+density_DM_contracted = contract_density( density_NFW, 0., mass_DM=mass_DM, mass_bar=mass_bar, f_bar=f_bar )
 ```